Suddenly Changed: Loving my Same-Sex Attracted Child

 The counselor warned me that Satan would make me fearful for my daughter and the future of my family.
 And he did try.
 But I was bolstered that day with Scripture and reminders of God’s love for my family and me.

 I want to show my daughter and her friend the love and mercy Jesus showed me.
-I don’t deserve it, but He gives it to me anyway.
+I don’t deserve it, but he gives it to me anyway.
 My daughter’s friend is welcome in our home, but there are boundaries.
 We’ve discussed and agreed to them.
 Because of this difficult discussion, we had a wonderful Thanksgiving dinner together.
 We agreed to continue having difficult discussions and refrain from connecting the dots for each other.

 I continue to encourage my daughter in every way I have in the past—in her career, hobbies, and especially how I see Christ still working in her life.
 I love laughing and sharing funny stories with her.
 She is very creative and has an incredibly different view on life.
 I love that about her and let her know it.

-God challenges me to keep my eyes on Him and life eternal in heaven, not my daughter’s sin.
-This is about who I am as a believer and how He wants me to live.
+God challenges me to keep my eyes on him and life eternal in heaven, not my daughter’s sin.
+This is about who I am as a believer and how he wants me to live.
 I get it now.
 I still cry and feel afraid.
 Then I remember I was not created to be fearful.
-God gave this dear child to me as a blessing, and I trust Him.
+God gave this dear child to me as a blessing, and I trust him.
 He is ever faithful.

 *All names and identifying information have been changed to protect the privacy of this family.

 This blog was written by a parent who attends our Parents Ministry Support Group.
 She wishes to remain anonymous.
-If you are a parent who has a gay or transgender-identified child, and you want help from a Christian perspective from Harvest USA staff and other parents, email Joy Worrell at joy@harvestusa.org.
+If you are a parent who has a gay or transgender-identified child, and you want help from a Christian perspective from Harvest USA staff and other parents, email Joy Worrell at [email protected].
 Click here for a video by Chris Torchia, former Parents Ministry Director: Gay or Transgender Child?
 Where Can A Christian Parent Go For Help?